-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Weller is shown as a purple triangle. (analysis methodology)
+Weller is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Weller sponsored bills primarily in these issue areas:

 Some of Weller’s most recently sponsored bills include...

 - H.R.
 6944 (110th): Midewin National Tallgrass Prairie Expansion Act of 2008